TrDA-hab/Projects/Stepper motor/README.md

     `ShutterClose2`  // Closing check (Shutter#2).
   -  Perform the [shutter calibration](Blinds-and-Shutters.md#calibration) (Optional).
   -  Run commands in the consolee for configuring the drive:
-    `SetOption73 1`   // Enable detach buttons from relays
+    `SetOption73 1`   // Enable detach buttons from relays.
-    `ShutterButton1 1 updown 0`  // Assigns button1 to act as an "up and down" button (1x press up, 2x press down) for Shutter#1
+    `ShutterButton1 1 updown 0`  // Assigns button1 to act as an "up and down" button (1x press up, 2x press down) for Shutter#1.
-    `ShutterButton2 2 updown 0`  // Assigns button2 to act as an "up and down" button (1x press up, 2x press down) for Shutter#2
+    `ShutterButton2 2 updown 0`  // Assigns button2 to act as an "up and down" button (1x press up, 2x press down) for Shutter#2.

 Wemos Pin|GPIO|Component|Stepper Signal
 :-:|:-:|:-:|:-: